Mar. 1 - 31: 8am-7pm

 Toll Free: 888-EBPARKS (888-327-2757), option 3, extension 4519

-Coyote Hills Regional Park was dedicated to public use in 1967.
-Comprised of 1,266 acres of marshland and rolling grassland covered hills, this busy park is located along the eastern shore of San Francisco Bay, northwest of the cities of Fremont and Newark.
-The most popular visitor activities by far are bicycling, walking, bird watching, jogging, nature exploration, and picnicking.
-Well used every season of the year, spring, summer, and fall tend to be the most popular.
+Coyote Hills Regional Park was dedicated in 1967.
+The park comprises 1,266 acres of marshland and rolling grassland covered hills.
+This busy park is located along the eastern shore of San Francisco Bay, northwest of the cities of Fremont and Newark.
+The most popular visitor activities are hiking, jogging, bicycling, bird watching, nature exploration, and picnicking.
+Well used every season of the year -- spring, summer, and fall tend to be the most popular.
 But the park's winter beauty is wonderful to behold.

 Restoration and Public Access Project